John Currence

 John Currence is an American chef based in Oxford, Mississippi.
 As of 2019 he owns four restaurants in the city of Oxford: City Grocery, Big Bad Breakfast, Bourè, and Snackbar in addition to a catering business, The Main Event.
 Currence also owns numerous Big Bad Breakfast locations in Alabama, Florida, Tennessee and South Carolina.
 He won a James Beard Award in 2009 for the category of Best Chef, South, at City Grocery.
 He later also participated in the third season of the Bravo television competition Top Chef Masters.

 Early life

-John Currence was born and raised in the Uptown/Carrollton neighborhood of New Orleans, Louisiana.
+John Currence was born and raised in the affluent Uptown/Carrollton neighborhood of New Orleans, Louisiana.
 The majority of his childhood was spent in New Orleans, but his mother took Currence and his brother out of elementary school for long weekends to travel around Europe.
 After graduating from Isidore Newman School, Currence attended Hampden-Sydney College and the University of North Carolina.
 One of his part-time jobs while at the university was as a dishwasher at Bill Neal's Crook's Corner restaurant.

 His professional career began under Bill Neal at his Chapel Hill, North Carolina restaurant, Crooks Corner.
 In 1989, Currence returned to New Orleans to be sous chef at Gautreau's, co-owned by Larkin Selman.